The Camino Finisterre

 When To Go On The Camino Finisterre

-Although you can walk or cycle the Camino Finisterre route year-round, the most pleasant times of the year to visit the Camino Finisterre are March to November.
-This is due to the weather on the Camino being much more pleasant for a walk or cycle.
+Although you can walk or cycle the Camino Finisterre route year-round, the most pleasant times of the year to visit are March to November.
+This is because the weather on the Camino is much more pleasant for walking or cycling.

-• While winter is mild due to the Atlantic wind’s effect, it is also quite wet.
+• While winter is mild due to the effect of the Atlantic wind, it is also quite wet.

 What To Bring On The Camino Finisterre?